AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 For PES packetization, no specific data alignment constraints apply, except when random_access_indicator is set to 1.
 When it is set, a PES_packet shall start, and in its header, data_alignement_indicator shall be set to 1.

 For synchronization and STD management, PTSs and, when appropriate, DTSs are encoded in the header of the PES packet that carries the AV1 Bitstream & Decoding Process Specification video elementary stream data.
 For PTS and DTS encoding, the constraints and semantics apply as defined in 2.4.3.7 and 2.7.
-AV1 access unit that is not shown will not have a PTS or a DTS encoded in their PES header.
+AV1 access unit that is not shown shall not have a PTS or a DTS encoded in their PES header.

 > There are explicit references to ITU-T H.222.0 specification.
 Do we keep them ?